dirakurnia/Face-Processing--BabyFacePredicting/README.md

 # Face-Processing--BabyFacePredicting
 A Project for Academic Purpose to create an Image Processing Program.
 Inside this program, all comments and notes were given in Bahasa.
-I chose this particular program because myself realized that in these days, few teenagers are curious how their baby will look like.
-With this Face Processing Program, this program will allow teenagers insert their close-up picture also with their couple (or dream couple), then this program will be going through a theory to find the level of similarities between the couple and babies (candidates) to find the best baby picture that fits or in the maximum level of similarities.
+The reason why this project title were chosen was in these days, few teenagers (some friends) usually be curious how their baby will look like.
+With this Face Processing Program, this program will help teenagers insert their close-up picture also with their couple (or dream couple), then this program will be going through a theory to find the level of similarities between the couple and babies (candidates) to find the best baby picture that fits or in the maximum level of similarities.